-One of the initial design requirements was a device which could be dropped with a parachute to a downed pilot.
-Without any tools, the helicopter can be rapidly assembled, started, and can carry the pilot across enemy lines to safety.
+One of the initial design requirements was a device that could be dropped with a parachute to a downed pilot.
+Without any tools, the helicopter can be rapidly assembled and started, carrying the pilot across enemy lines to safety.

-Originally designed by Hiller Helicopters in the mid-1950’s, the museum has the original ground-test prototype and a evaluation model on permanent display along with continuously playing footage of several early flights.
+Originally designed by Hiller Helicopters in the mid-1950s, the museum has the original ground-test prototype, an evaluation model on permanent display, and continuously playing footage of several early flights.

-In 1954, Hiller Helicopters was selected by the Navy’s Bureau of Aeronautics to build a one man, foldable, self-rescue and observation helicopter.
-The Hiller Model 1033 was designated by the military as the XROE-1 “Rotorcycle.”
+In 1954, Hiller Helicopters was selected by the Navy’s Bureau of Aeronautics to build a one-man, foldable, self-rescue and observation helicopter.
+The military designated the Hiller Model 1033 as the XROE-1 “Rotorcycle.”
 Two prototypes were built at the Hiller Helicopter Plant in Palo Alto, California.
 The helicopter has the Hiller Rotormatic control paddles with a conventional tail rotor.
-Power was supplied from a Nelson H-59, two cycle, 40 hp, four cylinder opposed air cooled engine through a centrifugal clutch.
+Power was supplied from a Nelson H-59, two-cycle, 40 hp, four-cylinder opposed air-cooled engine through a centrifugal clutch.
 The prototype Rotorcycle first flew on January 10, 1957.

 Saunders Roe, an English aircraft manufacturer, was contracted to build ten additional Rotorcycles.
 Twelve Rotorcycles were built in all.
-The English built helicopter first flew in October 1959, the first five were completed by the spring of 1960 with a second lot of five completed by December 1961.
-Five of the Saunders Roe helicopters were shipped back to the U.S. for military evaluation (with the designation “YROE-1”), the remaining five license built aircraft stayed in Europe at Helicop-Air of Paris, the European Hiller civilian sales agent.
-The Saunders Roe helicopters had a civilian designation of Model G-46.
+The English-built helicopter first flew in October 1959; the first five were completed by the spring of 1960, with a second lot of five completed by December 1961.
+Five of the Saunders-Roe helicopters were shipped back to the U.S. for military evaluation (with the designation “YROE-1”), and the remaining five license-built aircraft stayed in Europe at Helicop-Air of Paris, the European Hiller civilian sales agent.
+The Saunders-Roe helicopters had a civilian designation of Model G-46.

-Seven of the Rotorcycles ended their careers in the United States; the two Hiller Helicopter prototype Rotocycles with the XROE-1 designation and the 5 Saunders Roe Rotocycles designated as YROE-1.
-BuAer 4021, 4020 and 4024 (note 1) were evaluated at NASA Ames Moffett Field, CA in November 1962.
-BuAer 4023 & 4024 were evaluated at Patuxent River, MD for the U.S. Marines Corps.
+Seven of the Rotorcycles ended their careers in the United States: the two Hiller Helicopter prototype Rotocycles with the XROE-1 designation and the 5 Saunders Roe Rotocycles designated YROE-1.
+BuAer 4021, 4020 and 4024 (note 1) were evaluated at NASA Ames Moffett Field, CA, in November 1962.
+BuAer 4023 & 4024 were evaluated at Patuxent River, MD, for the U.S. Marines Corps.

-The Rotorcycle never entered military service, as the requirements were cancelled before the military tests were completed.
+The Rotorcycle never entered military service, as the requirements were canceled before the military tests were completed.

 Where They Are Now

-Of the 12 Rotorcycles produced, 5 are currently part of the collections of aviation museums and one is privately held (see catalog).
-One military version (YROE-1 #3) and five of the civilian model are currently unaccounted for.
-If you know of the location of any of these missing units, please contact Hiller Avialtion Museum.
+Of the 12 Rotorcycles produced, 5 are currently part of the collections of aviation museums, and one is privately held (see catalog).
+One military version (YROE-1 #3) and five civilian models are currently unaccounted for.
+If you know of the location of any of these missing units, please get in touch with Hiller Aviation Museum.